List of 40 Famous Forests in India to visit

 In this national park, about 50% is grassland, and the rest of the forest is covered with Sub-Himalayan Light Alluvial Semi-Evergreen forests and Low Alluvial Savanna Woodland.

 It has over 500 different types of tree species.
-Flora of Manas National Park includes Burflower-tree, Syzygium Formosum, Java Plum, Indian bay leaf Aphanamixis polystachya or the pithraj tree, Bauhinia purpurea (purple bauhinia), Kamala tree, etc.
+Flora of Manas National Park includes Burflower-tree, Syzygium Formosum, Java Plum, Indian bay leaf, Aphanamixis polystachya or the pithraj tree, Bauhinia purpurea (purple bauhinia), Kamala tree, etc.

 Manas National Park forest